samscotty/odl-nb-open-prescribing/README.md

-# nb-open-prescribing
+# Open Prescribing Data Explorer

-Open Prescribing CCG data explorer.
+Python modules for exploring England's prescribing data in a Jupyter Notebook.

 ## Description

-ipyleaflet widget for exploring CCG data in Jupyter Notebooks.
+Uses the [OpenPrescribing.net](https://openprescribing.net) RESTful API, created by the Bennett Institute for Applied Data Science, for exploring anonymised data about drugs prescribed by GPs, published by the NHS in England.

 ## Setup for Development